Financial-Times/dotcom-page-kit/docs/design-decisions/many-small-packages.md

 # Design Decisions: Many Small Packages

-At the time of writing the Anvil codebase contains ~30 individual packages.
+At the time of writing the Page Kit codebase contains ~26 individual packages.
 This is a major change from the existing FT.com toolset which can be considered a single installable package.

 There are generally accepted benefits gained by choosing this architecture and a number of trade-offs.
-We have decided that most of the trade-offs are short-term, will be absorbed by the Anvil team, and should not adversely affect the end-users of Anvil.
+We have decided that most of the trade-offs are short-term, will be absorbed by the Page Kit team, and should not adversely affect the end-users of Page Kit.

 When we started the project we considered the problems people were having with the old system, some of which were: